sconde2020/kafka-handbook/README.md

 4. [Topics & Partitions](notes/04-topics-partitions.md)
    * What are topics?
-   * How partitions work
+   * How Do Partitions Work?
-   * Offsets and ordering
+   * What Are Offsets?
+   * Ordering in Kafka
+   * Quick Terminology
+   * Creating a Topic with Partitions

 5. [Producers](notes/05-producers.md)
    * How producers send messages
    * Partitioners & batching
    * Message acknowledgements
+   * Example with Java

 6. [Consumers & Consumer Groups](notes/06-consumers.md)
    * How consumers read messages
    * Consumer groups and parallelism
    * Offset management
+   * Example with Java

 7. [Retention & Storage](notes/07-retention-storage.md)
    * Log retention policy